yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 consumer goods to indicate that the batteries needed for the item to work were not provided in the box.
 When I was growing up, I remember getting gifts where the giver forgot to buy the batteries.
-I would then feverishly run around the house looking for instances of the right kind (either AA, AAA, C, D, or 9-volt), and raiding my other toys or our TV remote controls as needed.
+I would then feverishly run around the house looking for instances of the right kind (either AA, AAA, C, D, or 9-volt) and raid my other toys or our TV remote controls as needed.

 The phrase is less common today because items often include batteries in the box or they use built-in, rechargeable ones.